akononovicius/physRisk-content-repository/pages/about.md

 * dr. T. Meškauskas
 * V. Daniūnas

-## If you want to use content presented on this website
+## If you want to use content presented on this blog

 You may do so according to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Simply put
-- you may use or modify it, as long as you do so for non-commercial purpose and as long as you appropriately attribute (refer/link to) this website.
+- you may use or modify it, as long as you do so for non-commercial purpose and as long as you appropriately attribute (refer/link to) this blog.

-If in doubt, please contact the website maintainer.
+If in doubt, please contact the blog maintainer.

 Markdown files used to produce posts and pages on Physics of Risk are stored on GitHub (see [https://github.com/akononovicius/physRisk-content-repository](https://github.com/akononovicius/physRisk-content-repository)).